Frequently Asked Questions and Answers

-Kashmir Mountain Adventures will carry sleeping bags, liners, mats, tents, first aid kit and other equipment.
+Kashmir Mountain Adventures will carry sleeping bags, liners, mats, tents, first aid kit,s and other equipment.
 You need to carry your personal gear.
-Check this video for things to get.

-Trekking pole (hiking stick) helps share the load of the backpack and gives you propulsion.
-Carry a hiking stick if you have one, otherwise you can pick up a sturdy fallen branch on the trail and use it for support.
+A trekking pole (hiking stick) helps share the load of the backpack and gives you propulsion.
+Carry a hiking stick if you have one, otherwise, you can pick up a sturdy fallen branch on the trail and use it for support.

 Floaters are not recommended for treks- you need a shoe with a good grip and high ankle support.
-Have a pair of comfortable shoes with good grip.
+Have a pair of comfortable shoes with a good grip.
 Trekking shoes will make the trek comfortable but are not mandatory.
-If you are buying a pair if trekking shoes, make sure you wear and walk around in it before you come on the trek!
+If you are buying a pair of trekking shoes, make sure you wear and walk around in them before you come on the trek!

-What will the daytime and night temperature be?
+What will the daytime and night temperatures be?